 “Did you spend all night over here?” asks the younger man incredulously.

 “I sure did,” I say.
 “I’m so glad to see you guys.
 I just need a quick lift back to the other side.”

 The older guy in back hands me a cold bottle of water and says, “hop on the cooler here.”
 I hop on awkwardly, open the bottle and take a sublime taste of that beautiful life-giving fluid.
 We cross the swirl in the river where I nearly drowned and the canoe spins and dips.
 “Wow, that’s a strange current,” says the man in back.
 “No kidding,” I think to myself.

 I don’t have too much time.
-It’s pick up day and I still have to paddle to the confluence by 10:00 am to be ready for Tex’s Riverways and their jet boat to take me up the Colorado River to Moab.
+It’s pick up day and I still have to paddle to the confluence by 10:00 am to be ready for Tex’s Riverways and their jet boat to take me back to Moab.
 I quickly pack up my gear and eat two cliff bars.

 Once on the water, I make a point to relax and enjoy the final stretch.
-The brilliant blue color of the sky seems a bit more brilliant today, and the red in the canyon rock a little more special.
 Before long I see it.
-The river curves right and across that broad bend is a huge sand bar with a bunch of people straight ahead.
-Another river, about equal in size to the Green and just as muddy, gently merges from the left.
+The river curves right and across that broad bend is a huge beach with a bunch of people straight ahead.
+Left of the beach another river, about equal in size to the Green and just as muddy, gently merges from the left.
 The great Colorado.
-I paddle out into what is now the Colorado River below the confluence and straight over to the lower end of the big sand bar.
+I paddle out into what is now the Colorado River below the confluence and straight over to the lower end of the beach.
 I tie up next to a pair of canoeists who are sitting on camp chairs waiting for the pick-up.

 “How was your trip?” they ask.